 I cannot pretend I am without fear.
 But my predominant feeling is one of gratitude.
 I have loved and been loved; I have been given much and I have given something in return; I have read and traveled and thought and written.
 I have had an intercourse with the world, the special intercourse of writers and readers.

 I read it on the beach and when I finished, I was crying.
-It might seem silly to apply his words to my little breakup, but I’m in the middle of it and it feels huge — the sorrow threatens to swallow me whole.
-I know that in a few years I’ll look back and wonder how I ever let myself be so sad.
+It might seem silly to apply his words to my little breakup, but I’m in the middle of it, and it feels huge — sorrow threatens to swallow me whole.
+I know that in a few years I’ll look back and wonder how I ever let myself get so sad.
 I may even feel stupid for letting anyone make me this sad.
 Perspective will likely make this period seem small and survivable, the same as all my past breakups now look, but I don’t have that perspective now.
-So following Sacks’ encouragement, I confess there that I am grateful for the relationship and even grateful for the pain that followed it.
+So following Sacks’ encouragement, I confess here that I am grateful for the relationship and even grateful for the pain that has followed it.
 It makes me human.
 I have been in this world and been in love.

 I left L.A.
 I didn’t leave the city because of the breakup — just because there wasn’t a job waiting for me at the end of my internship with the magazine.
 I’ll continue writing for the publication remotely.

 My drive from California to Georgia was a dash to get Jose back, but when I arrived, he had moved on.
 He had hurt enough.
 After all, I was the one who left him here — twice.
 But I can’t be sorry for that, because I had to leave him and go to San Francisco and see it fail, and then I had go to L.A. and do something with my career.
 L.A. was magnificent and exciting, and I might’ve gotten more out of it if I hadn’t felt linked — by love and heartbreak — to someone back home.
 When we finally talked, face to face, I saw it in his eyes: we were over.
 We had to be over.